org-arl/unet-blog/_posts/2020-03-30-exploting-spatial-diversity-using-unetstack3.md

 In this, simple example the assisting receiver was able to successfully decode the frame and it helped the main receiver via sharing this information.
 This is also called *Selection diversity*.
 The other cases where `Unity` agent will prove useful is where both assisting receiver and main receiver could not decode the frame successfully.
 In such cases, the information in `BadFrameNtf` messages (e.g., log-likelihood ratios of each received bit) is used to combine the information from both receivers and the `Unity` agent tries to decode the frame.
 This is also termed as `Diversity combining`.

 The ability to utilize selection diversity and diversity combining  at  the  same  time  is  extremely  advantageous  in practice.
-This results in significant performance improvement in terms of data rate and reliability.
+This technique delivers tangible benefits to a user in terms of data rate and reliability over an underwater wireless link.